OlgaD400/STGkM/README.md

 ## Repository Description
 This repository implements Spatiotemporal Graph k-Means (STGkM) and provides scripts that run the method on synthetic and real datasets.

+STGkM is implemented as an extension of the Rust k-medoids package.
 In order to run the code, you must first fork the following repository: https://github.com/OlgaD400/python-kmedoids.
 You will also have to have Cargo (rust programming language) installed.
 Then, run the following to compile the k-medoids package from source.

 ```# activate your desired virtual environment first
 pip install maturin